alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 </div>

-Ultimately the proteins were preprocessed in different steps, identifying the alpha carbon first, mapping the amino-acid types and the respective coordinates and computing the non-covalent intereactions.
+Ultimately the proteins were preprocessed in different steps, identifying the alpha carbon first, mapping the amino-acid types and the respective coordinates and computing the non-covalent interactions.
 The reconstruction can be visualized in the following 3D representation:

 <div style="text-align: center; margin: 20px 0;">
   <img src="figures/figure_c.png" alt="3D protein structure" width="600">